progund/yrgo16/signals/README.md

 assuming that the pid was 1234

-### Using bach function
+### Using bash function

-Define a bach function by copy/pasting the following code snippet in your shell:
+Define a bash function by copy/pasting the following code snippet in your shell:

 ```sigge() { PID=$(ps auxww | grep testing | grep -v grep | awk '{ print $2 }'); kill -$1 $PID; }```